amanusk/s-tui/README.md

 make
 ```
 Once you have completed these steps, you can either:
-* Install FIRESTARTER to make it accessable to s-tui, e.g make a soft-link to FIRESTARTER in /usr/local/bin.
+* Install FIRESTARTER to make it accessible to s-tui, e.g make a soft-link to FIRESTARTER in /usr/local/bin.
 * Run s-tui from the main project directory with `python -m s_tui.s_tui`
 An option to run FIRESTARTER will then be available in s-tui